ishine/das/_sources/tutorials_gui/train.md

 ## Make a dataset from exported annotations
 Training expects data in a specific format in which the data is split into different parts for use during training ( and validation) and after training for evaluating network performance.
 For details, see [here](data_formats.html#dataset-for-training).
 The GUI automates the generation of these datasets from audio annotated using the GUI.
 Alternatively, you can also [use your existing annotations](/tutorials/convert) or [make a dataset yourself](/tutorials/make_ds_notebook).

-If using the GUI, start the process of making a dataset via _DeepSS/Make dataset for training_.
-This will first ask you to select a data folder that contains the exported audio and annotations, and then present a dialog with options for customizing the dataset:
+In the GUI, start the process of making a dataset via _DeepSS/Make dataset for training_.
+This will first ask you to select the folder with the exported audio and annotations, and then present a dialog with options for customizing the dataset creation:

 :::{figure} xb_assemble-fig
 <img src="/images/xb_assemble.png" alt="assemble dataset" width=650>